led/lein-figwheel/README.md

 Figwheel will not load or reload files that haven't been required by your application.
-If you want to force a file to be loaded and reloaded add the follwoing meta-data the namespace declaration of the
+If you want to force a file to be loaded and reloaded add the following meta-data the namespace declaration of the
 file:

 ```clojure